jmkl009/PalworldCharacterTransfer/README.md

   - [How to keep Guild ID after transfer](#how-to-keep-guild-id-after-transfer)
   - [Credits](#credits)
 - [Chinese Translation](#chinese-translation)

-**NEWS:**
-**The script is now compatible with base transfer methods.
-For those who don't know how to transfer the world with buildings over, simply**
-**1. Copy your Level.sav file from the old world to the new world.**
-**2. Each player creates a new character in the new world.**
-**3. Transfer each corresponding characters while keeping the old guild ID from the old world, check the "Keep Old Guild ID After Transfer" box at the bottom-left corner of the GUI.**

 This script transfers character between worlds in Palworld, which allows friends to transfer their characters to each other's server without losing one's progress.